JulieW23/GradApp/deliverables/iteration-02.review.md

  * Also, choosing to include an administrator role whose main responsibility to view/create/delete teacher accounts and classes
    * this was something that we had a lot of difficulty figuring out because so many possible arrangements exist with different benefits and drawbacks
    * we had a number of factors to consider, including privacy, usability, time spent by users
+   * ultimately, we decided to include the admin role because we felt it would be more secure to have one user to manage teachers and classes to prevent anyone from signing up as a teacher and adding a phony class.
+The admin role would be given to the school principal or a staff appointed by the school with knowledge of all teachers and classes.
    * *see* user workflow diagram: https://www.gliffy.com/go/publish/11406769
  * Adding an administrator web interface
    * this is something that we considered in our product design in iteration 01, in order to simplify the administrator's job, but initially decided not to do because we thought it would be too much to tackle in a single iteration